VidhushiniSrinivasan16/SafetyBot/README.md

   Send a message to your Page from Facebook or in Messenger, if your webhook receives an event, you have fully set up your app!
 Voilà!

-⚠️ If you see the Bot, but you cannot communicate with it, most probably you haven't been added as contributor (this bot is not public yet), Please send a mail via Slack or mail: gcid12@gmail.com